AnyChart/docs.anychart.com/Common_Settings/Text_Formatters.md

 ## Overview

 Sometimes it might be necessary to display any text with the points on a chart for some reasons.
-That's when you need to use the {api:anychart.core.ui.LabelsFactory#textFormatter}**.textFormatter()**{api} method.
+That's when you need to use the {api:anychart.core.ui.LabelsFactory#textFormatter}textFormatter(){api} method.

 ## String Tokens